Capstone-Projects-2023-Spring/project-tutraffic/documentation/docs/testing/testing-development.md

 $ npm test	# Runs tests automatically when relevant files are changed.
 ```

-The `watchAll=false` Jest flag ignores the interactive prompt and runs test scripts ending in `.test.js`.
+The `watchAll=false` Jest flag skips watch mode and the interactive prompt.
 ```
 $ cd frontend # From the repository root directory, set the working directory to the front end.
 $ npm test -- --watchAll=false